 Poverty is measured as earning less than 60% of the average median income.
-Over the last 25 years, the number of people falling below the relative poverty line in the UK has increased by 7.5%, but the number falling more than 50% below this line has jumped by 52.5% (from 2.6 to 4.1 million).99 JRF research found that over 1.8m children are in deep poverty.100
+Over the last 25 years, the number of people falling below the relative poverty line in the UK has increased by 7.5%, but the number falling more than 50% below this line has jumped by 52.5% (from 2.6 to 4.1 million).
+JRF research found that over 1.8m children are in deep poverty.

 The number of people living in destitution is growing.
 Destitution is when people lack the means and the financial wherewithal to access basic requirements.
 Put another way, it means when human beings are "going without the essentials we all need - to eat, stay warm and dry, and keep clean."
-101 Prior to the pandemic and the current economic challenges JRF research found that "4 million people experienced destitution in the UK at some point during 2019, including over half a million children".
-102
+Prior to the pandemic and the current economic challenges JRF research found that "4 million people experienced destitution in the UK at some point during 2019, including over half a million children".

 We have evidenced earlier how people claiming UC and legacy benefits are disproportionately affected by poverty.
 We know people on low incomes have little protection, by way of savings or assets, to help protect them from unexpected financial shocks, such as sudden price increases.
-They can often themselves in debt trying to cope; which further exacerbates intensifies their plight.
+They can often find themselves in debt trying to cope; which further exacerbates and intensifies their plight.
 It was reported earlier this year that:

-"Just over a third of people in the poorest fifth of households have liquid savings of less than £250 compared with 1 in 6 of the
+"Just over a third of people in the poorest fifth of households have liquid savings of less than £250 compared with 1 in 6 of the ibid

-98 uk_poverty_2022 (3).pdf UK Poverty 2022: The essential guide to understanding poverty in the UK | JRF
+&lt;sup>98 uk\poverty\2022 (3).pdf UK Poverty 2022: The essential guide to understanding poverty in the UK | JRF overall population.
+People in the poorest fifth of households are more likely to say that they are finding their existing debt a burden."

-99 Getting the measure of deep poverty in the UK (deep-poverty.co.uk)
+&lt;sup>99 Getting the measure of deep poverty in the UK (deep-poverty.co.uk)

-100 Rising energy bills to 'devastate' poorest families, adding to harmful legacy for millions of children sinking deeper into poverty | JRF overall population.
-People in the poorest fifth of households are more likely to say that they are finding their existing debt a burden."103

-101 What is destitution? | JRF
+&lt;sup>100 Rising energy bills to 'devastate' poorest families, adding to harmful legacy for millions of children sinking deeper into poverty | JRF What is destitution? | JRF